 Inbound, content and social media marketing all fall under the umbrella of digital marketing (simply, any marketing efforts that live online).
 What distinctions should you be aware of while planning a strategy that will work for your brand, goals, budget, and, above all, audience?

 First, let’s get a big one out of the way so we can get down to specifics when it comes to content and social media.
 Many people are confused (quite justifiably) by inbound vs. content marketing.

 When we take a look at the Inbound Methodology, we see that content is extremely important to an inbound strategy.
 It’s what keeps the conversation going with your site’s visitors and gives them the value they’re looking for.
-Whether it be a blog post, a video, or an ebook, your content’s purpose in an inbound marketing strategy is to extend a helping hand to users, as well as qualify their interest in purchasing your product or service.
+Whether it be a blog post, a video, or an ebook, your content’s purpose in an inbound marketing strategy is to extend a helping hand to users and qualify their interest in purchasing your product or service.

-In other words, your content is the medium by which strangers become leads, and in time customers.
+In other words, your content is the medium by which strangers become leads and customers.

 I’m sure you’ve seen it plastered all over the internet by now; content is king.
-Well if content is king, then context is God.
-Content marketing does a great job informing people about whatever they’re reading or viewing, but what next?
+Well, if the content is king, then context is God.
+Content marketing effectively informs people about whatever they’re reading or viewing, but what next?

 When we include context to content, it boosts engagement rates and makes the user feel important since you’ve produced content that actually means something to them.

 The best thing about inbound marketing is the multi-channel integration it delivers.
-This goes alongside with context, but inbound marketing focuses on winning the attention of users where they’re spending their time online.
-Whether they’re scrolling their Facebook newsfeeds, checking their email, or jumping from blog to blog, inbound is there.
+This goes alongside context, but inbound marketing focuses on winning the attention of users wherever they’re spending their time online.
+Inbound is there whether they’re scrolling their Facebook newsfeeds, checking their email, or jumping from blog to blog.